As a tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

 Does it make a difference if the cream is water- or glycerin-based?

-What is In a Topical Numbing Cream That Makes You Numb?
+What Is In a Topical Numbing Cream That Makes You Numb?

-Dr Numb and other Tattoo numbing creams are generally known as topical anesthetic creams.
-They have commonly been used in Doctor and Dental Surgeries to assist with pain relief, when giving needles and doing minor procedures.
+Dr. Numb and other numbing creams are generally known as topical anesthetic creams.
+They have commonly been used in doctor and dental surgeries to assist with pain relief for injections and doing minor procedures.

 © 2013 Anne